Bowman Woods Swim and Racquet Club

 The Board of Directors shall prepare an annual budget prior to the Annual General Meeting.

 The corporation will furnish a written financial report to the membership at the end of the fiscal year.

-The Board of Directions shall provide for the issuance of certificates evidencing membership in the corporation.
-In addition, the Board shall provide for issuance of membership identification for all individuals covered by each family membership of such type or design and in such manner as it shall from time to time determine.
-If such certificates or identification shall become lost, mutilated or destroyed, replacement items shall be issued on such terms and conditions as the Board may set.
+The Board shall provide for issuance of membership identification for all individuals covered by each family membership of such type or design and in such manner as it shall from time to time determine.
+If such identification shall become lost, mutilated or destroyed, replacement items shall be issued on such terms and conditions as the Board may set.

 Any Active or Inactive membership may be transferred at the discretion of the member (subject to the conditions of the Bylaws) by completing the reverse of the membership certificate.
 The transfer will not be effective, however, until it has been returned to the Secretary, along with all identification devices, and replaced with a new certificate.

 Members shall be furnished with a copy of the Bylaws and shall receive a copy of the amendments thereto.

 Section 4: Attendance at Meetings of the Board of Directors